350 Legend vs. 450 Bushmaster: The Battle of Straight-Wall Cartridges

 If you’re limited to using a straight-walled cartridge for deer season, two big factors to consider are cost and availability.
 After all, what good is a hunting cartridge if you can't afford it, find it for sale, or buy a rifle for it?

-It isn’t too challenging to find either of these options online (brick-and-mortar stores are another story).
 However, 350 Legend range ammo is much easier to find than 450 Bushmaster range ammo, and the same applies to dedicated hunting loads.

 Ammo cost is a different story.
-Because it is less common and contains more raw materials (e.g. lead and copper), 450 Bushmaster ammunition is consistently higher priced than 350 Legend ammo.
+Because it is less common and contains more raw materials (e.g., lead and copper), 450 Bushmaster ammunition is consistently higher priced than 350 Legend ammo.

 Whichever round you adopt, you'll find plenty of rifles to choose from.
 As stated earlier, both of these cartridges are designed for the AR platform.
 That means any standard 5.56 AR-15 is a potential host for either one.
 All you need for a conversion is a new barrel, bolt, and magazine.